emonree/doctor-visits/README.md

 - Couldn't get the shadow effect working for my input buttons so I had to change it to a button class instead.

+- Not able to get the date picker to show correctly on mobile device

 ----

 ## Biggest Struggle: